erikdelange/EXIN-Test-Suite-Management/README.md

 moves to another test result.
 Context menus (so right click) are used on in the filesystem tree to create new files and folders, and run tests.
 In the test results table with a right mouseclick you can clear and collapse the table.
-A right click on the tabbar with filenames in the script dialog allows you to add or remove files.
+A right click on the tab-bar with filenames in the script dialog allows you to add or remove files.

 ![Main Window](/mainwindow.png)
 *Main window with test results visible and context menu activated in file tree*